glic3rinu/django-orchestra/README.md

 License
 -------
-Copyright (c) 2014 Marc Aymerich and individual contributors All Rights Reserved.
+Copyright (c) 2014 - Marc Aymerich and individual contributors.
+All Rights Reserved.

 Django-orchestra is licensed under The BSD License (3 Clause, also known as